Uniform bounds for norms of sums of independent random functions: Proofs of Theorems and Proofs of Theorems 8 and 9

-In order to bound the first term on the right hand side of (\ref{b1}) and (\ref{b2}) we repeat the steps in the proof of Theorem~\ref{fixed_w1} with $w$ replaced by $w^{(l)}$ and optimize with respect to the truncation level~$l$.
+In order to bound the first term on the right-hand side of (\ref{b1}) and (\ref{b2}), we repeat the steps in the proof of Theorem \ref{fixed_w1} with $w$ replaced by $w^{(l)}$ and optimize with respect to the truncation level $l$.

-For any $z>0$ we define
+For any $z>0$, we define

 where $c_*(s)$ is given in (\ref{eq:c-*}).